rdnetto/vim-vebugger/README.md

 REQUIREMENTS
 ============

-Vebugger requires the vimproc plugin, obtainable from: https://github.com/Shougo/vimproc.vim.
+Vebugger requires the [vimproc](https://github.com/Shougo/vimproc.vim) and [repeat.vim](https://github.com/tpope/vim-repeat) plugins.
 Notice that vimproc needs to be built - there are instructions in the GitHub page.

 In order for Vebugger to use a debugger, that debugger must be installed and it's executable must be either be in the PATH or set with a global variable